-Capacity reached!
-Join the waitlist for the next live-stream Epigenetics Boot Camp: June 22-23, 2020
+Registration is open!
+Join us for the next live-stream Epigenetics Boot Camp on June 27-28, 2022.

 This two-day intensive boot camp integrates the principle concepts of epigenetics and the effects of risk factors on the epigenome as we step through the key components of designing and executing DNA methylation studies.
-Led by a team of scientists with more than 40 years of combined expertise in the field of environmental epigenetics, this epigenetics training will integrate seminar lectures with hands-on computer sessions to put concepts into practice.
+Led by a team of scientists with more than 50 years of combined expertise in the field of environmental epigenetics, this epigenetics training will integrate seminar lectures with hands-on computer sessions to put concepts into practice.
 Emphasis will be given to leveraging existing resources from ongoing studies and initiating new investigations.
 The afternoon lab sessions will provide an opportunity to work hands-on with real methylation data generated by the Illumina Infinium MethylationEPIC (850k) BeadChip platform.
 Participants will learn and practice data handling, cleaning, and basic analysis of epigenome-wide DNA methylation data.
+This training will not cover WGBS or analyses from sequencing experiments in animal models.

 By the end of the epigenetics training, participants will be familiar with the following topics: